ahzm/veriflow/README.md

 These generated workflows can then be validated using verify or bench.

 ### 1. Verify a single workflow
+Runs structural, semantic, and executability checks on one workflow.
 ```bash
 python -m veriflow.cli verify \
   --input bench/T001/gold.json \